BuluBoxSoftware/BuluBoxSoftware/ZPL/Zebra_Printers.md

 ## Configuration
 1. Turn on the Zebra printer and connect the printer to your computer using the provided USB cord.<br>

 2. Open Printers & Scanners on your Windows machine.
 The printer should be auto-detected within your Printers & Scanners.
 Rename the printer as desired.
-Set the Zebra printer as the default printer.
+Set the Zebra printer as the default printer.<br>
+ The following is ZPL configuration prompt

 ![](Calibration.png)